 This job will run on any node when there are enough floating resources available.

 '''

-qsub -1 other=matlab /home/user/script.sh
+qsub -l other=matlab /home/user/script.sh

 '''

-D This can also be requested at the time of job submission using the -W x=GRES:matlab flag.
+This can also be requested at the time of job submission using the -w x=GRES:matlab flag.